Anndischeh/Deep-Learning-for-Image-Analysis-Coursework/README.md

 - Make sure the ZIP file `Deep_Learning_for_Image_Analysis.zip` is uploaded to your Colab environment before running the notebook.

-- You can monitor training progress through the printed logs or by saving `plots/results in the plots/ directory`.
+- You can monitor training progress through the printed logs or by saving plots  in the `plots` directory.
+However, the code will save all logs and plots to WANDB.

 - Modify any paths in the notebook if your folder names or locations are different.